-- Geriatric Scholars must be enrolled in the 16-month curriculum and select the Aging in Families and Society practice area.
+- Geriatric Scholars must be enrolled in the 16-month curriculum schedule or the MicroMasters MSW or Advanced Standing with extra term option (45 credits over four terms) and select the Aging in Families and Society practice area.
 Applicants may select any practice method concentration: Community Organization, Interpersonal Practice, Management of Human Services, or Social Policy and Evaluation.

 - Application deadlines: December 1, 2018 (early application), February 1, 2019 (priority), March 1, 2019.
 Selection of applicants will be made from all dates with priority given to those applicants that meet the December and February deadlines.